 Then you analyze that information.
 Are they controllable or uncontrollable expenses?
 Your financial statements, if they’re accurate, will give you that information.

-For more information on how you can join the thousands of nationwide shippers currently using Lojistic to send cost packing, please contact us here or book a meeting with one of our Freight Experts from our Freight Audit + Recovery page.
+For more information on how you can join the thousands of nationwide shippers currently using Lojistic to send cost packing, please contact us here or book a meeting with one of our Freight Experts through our Freight Marketplace.